PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 ---
-title: "Making the middle count"
+title: "Making the Middle Count"
 date: 2019-06-05
 tags: [FPL, R]
 excerpt: "But what if Salah and Aguero don't score?
 This post makes sure you're prepared for when they don't."